Thursday, November 19, 2009

 The bags are different — during the aging process, they turn into a membrane that allows moisture to escape but do not allow oxygen to come into the bags creating the perfect seal for dry aging steaks.

-I’ve now tested this method 4 separate times over the past 6 months.
-Also, I conducted 4 separate tests…twice with ribeye loin and twice with strip loin.
+I’ve now tested this method 4 separate times over the past 6 months regularly for the past 6 1/2 years.
+For this post, I conducted 4 separate tests…twice with ribeye loin and twice with strip loin.
 I took about 300 photos during the 4 separate tests.
 THREE HUNDRED PHOTOS.
 I’m using the best of the lot – which means that the photos below are a mish-mash from all of the tests.
 So if the steaks look a little different between photos, that’s why.

 A note of caution – for successful dry-aging, you must keep a steady temperature of 34F-38F.
 If you have an old, rusty, broken refrigerator, please do not attempt.
 Or, if you only have one refrigerator in the house and your kids open shut open shut open shut the door to sneak finger swipes chocolate cake frosting, you’re better off having someone else do the dry-aging.